 Paper Product Development

-Based on the requirements gathered in the Sprint planning and estimation, conduct two Sprint sessions with daily-stand-ups and a review and retrospective meeting.
+We do a mock product development using the technique of paper product development.
+The technique will be explained to you by your faculty.
+You will use it to develop the features committed in the Sprint planning meeting.

 The paper product process begins which are two Sprints long with 3 daily-stand-ups.
 We will introduce one scenario each from the Sprint planning and estimation and the daily stand-ups and apply them to the role-play by making a member of the team play the issue and see if the team reacts according to the way we’ve taught.

-After Sprint Planning Meeting and Estimation
+Role play: Sprint Planning Meeting

-Given below is the Product Backlog (initially provided by Product Owner and which gets refined during Release Planning sessions).
-With the Faculty as your Product Owner, create a Sprint Backlog (for items in Sprint-1).
+Using the existing Backlog (initially provided by Product Owner and refined by you during Release Planning) plan your next sprint With the Faculty as your Product Owner, commit to the scope of your next sprint and create a Sprint Backlog ).
 List all the tasks related to each user story and estimate them.
+Create an initial Burndown chart.